Why do I have to make Satisfactory Academic Progress to receive financial aid?

 Will my transfer credit count toward the quantitative measure of my academic performance?

 Yes, the law requires that we consider ALL course work accepted by the University in our calculations of the ratio of courses completed and cumulative hours.
 However, transfer credits will not help improve your cumulative GPA at UH.

 Is there a deadline to submit a SAP appeal?

 We strongly encourage you to submit your completed SAP Appeal by the priority deadline appeal submission date, which will be notated on the appeal.
 Appeals submitted after the final deadlines will not be accepted and/or will be denied.
 Students who submit incomplete SAP appeals without corroborating documents will experience delays in processing and will not have met the priority deadline.

 If I am not meeting Satisfactory Academic Progress, will I be dropped by the fee payment deadline due to non-payment?

 Appeals not received by the priority deadline appeal submission date are subject to being dropped due to non-payment and no selection of a payment or deferment plan.

 How long after my appeal is approved will my financial aid funds be released?

 If your appeal is approved prior to the 1st date of classes and you have fulfilled all disbursement requirements, loans will begin to apply within the first week of classes.
 If your appeal is approved after the 1st date of classes and you have fulfilled all disbursement requirements, your funds will be applied within 5 business days from the approval of the appeal.
-Remember that loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at www.studentloans.gov.
+Remember that Federal Direct Loans require at least 6 credit hours of enrollment and completion of the Entrance Counseling and Master Promissory Note at www.studentloans.gov.